Laser diffraction

 - Result accuracy guarantee

-Laser diffraction assumes that all signals originate from particles that are ideally spherical.
-Therefore, particle shape can not be identified.
-Irregularly shaped particles induce broad size distributions because both width and length are counted as individual particles.
+The most notable limitation is the assumption that all signals originate from ideally spherical particles, making laser diffraction unsuitable for particle shape determination.
+Irregularly shaped particles, particularly ones with a high aspect ratio, also induce broad size distributions as both width and length are counted as individual particles.

 Need a laser diffraction analysis?

 Measurlabs offers particle size analyses using laser diffraction and several other analytical methods, including dynamic light scattering and SEM.
-Our highly qualified testing experts can also help choose the most appropriate method for your sample, so do not hesitate to contact us using the form below.
+Our testing experts can also help you choose the most appropriate method for your sample, so do not hesitate to contact us using the form below.

 Suitable sample matrices